Insertion space in repulsive active matter

 \section{Abstract}

-For equilibrium hard spheres the stochastic geometry of the insertion space, the room to accommodate another sphere, relates exactly to the equation of state.
-We begin to extend this idea to active matter, analyzing insertion space for repulsive active particles in one and two dimensions using both on- and off-lattice models.
-In 1D we derive closed-form expressions for the mean insertion cavity size, cavity number, and total insertion volume, all in excellent agreement with simulations.
+For equilibrium hard spheres the statistical geometry of the insertion space, the room to accommodate another sphere, relates exactly to the equation of state.
+We begin to extend this idea to active matter, analyzing the insertion space for repulsive active particles in one and two dimensions using both on- and off-lattice models.
+In one-dimension we derive closed-form expressions for the mean insertion cavity size, cavity number, and total insertion volume, all in excellent agreement with simulations.
 Strikingly, activity increases the total insertion volume and tends to keep the insertion space more connected.
-These results provide the first quantitative foundation for the stochastic geometry of active matter, and opens up a new route to building a thermodynamics of active systems.
+We also find that insertion space metrics contain signatures of collective phase behaviors occurring at previously predicted packing fractions.
+Taken together, our work provides the first quantitative foundation for the statistical geometry of active matter.

-Most people encounter the idea of insertion as children, through the playing of shape sorting blocks or other such toys.
 Insertion is one of the most basic actions in the natural and human worlds: it is the act of storing physical objects in space.
-The practical difficulty of insertion lies in objects taking up a limited amount of space and accounting for the many ways to arrange the objects (Fig. \ref{fig:ISExample}).
-Typically, the objects of insertion are treated as nonmotile and in equilibrium \cite{Widom1963,Speedy1977}, but what happens if they are, instead, motile and far-from-equilibrium?
+The practical difficulty of insertion lies in the objects taking up a limited amount of space and accounting for the many ways to arrange the objects (Fig. \ref{fig:ISExample}).
+Since the work of B. Widom (1960s), only insertion into a medium in equilibrium with its environment has been considered \cite{Widom1963,Speedy1977}, but what happens if the insertion medium is, instead, motile and far-from-equilibrium?
+Understanding insertion has important practical ramifications regarding the storage of motile units, such as self-propelled colloids \cite{Bishop2023}, robots \cite{BaronaBalda2024}, and biological cells \cite{Needleman2017}, which could form the next generation of engines \cite{Pietzonka2019}.
 Here, we provide the first answer to this question in the context of active matter: a broad class of non-equilibrium systems whose constituents turnover energy to fuel their dynamics \cite{Marchetti2013}.
-Understanding insertion has important practical ramifications regarding the storage of active units, such as self-propelled colloids \cite{Bishop2023}, robots \cite{BaronaBalda2024}, and motile cells \cite{Needleman2017}, which could form the next generation of engines \cite{Pietzonka2019}.

 Active constituents interact in many ways, with volume-exclusion (a form of repulsion) being the most relevant for insertion \cite{Tonks1936,ArnoulxdePirey2019,Royall2024}.
 An important phenomenon that arises for active--as opposed to passive--repulsive particles is motility-induced phase separation (MIPS): the formation of dense clusters of particles surrounded by a dilute vapor \cite{Cates2015}.
 The non-equilibrium driving and the many-body repulsive interactions make understanding the insertability of active matter difficult.